mbhushan/ps-algods-py/chap1-Introduction/Programming_Exercises.md

 #### 8. Repeat the last question but this time consider the \_\_iadd\_\_ method.
+- Refer to #8 comment in the Fraction.py and FractionClient.py File.

 #### 9. Research the \_\_repr\_\_ method.
 How does it differ from \_\_str\_\_ ?
 When is it used?
 Implement \_\_repr\_\_ .